California Adoption Facilitator Brings Joy To Local Family

 The Montgomery Independent, November 19, 1998

-The Lifetime Adoption Facilitation Center of Nevada City, California helped bring a Montgomery family the adopted child they sought, in this Christian adoption story.
+The Lifetime Adoption Center of Nevada City, California helped bring a Montgomery family the adopted child they sought, in this Christian adoption story.
 When Les and Susan Seibert of Montgomery heard about Lifetime, they immediately sought the agency.
 With their own eight-year-old daughter’s approval, the Seibert’s decided to expand their family through adoption.
 Once in contact with Lifetime’s owner and driving force, Mardie Caldwell, the Seibert’s requested an application.

 The Seibert’s supplied Lifetime with a complete dossier on their family and created a marketing packet detailing their daily life and extended family.
 The marketing packet would be for birthmothers to view.
 After home studies by a private agency, medical and FBI background checks, the Seibert’s were informed Lifetime was seeking a child for them.
 Seven weeks later, the Seibert’s were introduced to their five-day-old son, Sloan.
 Sloan is now eight months old.
 Ninety-nine percent of the children that Lifetime places are newborns.